ordinals/ord/docs/src/faq.md

 collectables on Bitcoin, are unlikely to produce individual entities with enough power to corrupt Bitcoin.
 Art is decentralized.

+Inscription users and service providers are incentivized to run Bitcoin full nodes, to publish and track inscriptions, and thus throw their economic weight behind the honest chain.

 Ordinal theory and inscriptions do not meaningfully affect Bitcoin's fungibility.
 Bitcoin users can ignore both and be unaffected.